exonum/exonum-doc/src/get-started/design-overview.md

   Private endpoints are executed locally, are not globally ordered, and cannot modify the blockchain state directly (although they can generate transactions and push them to the network).

-!!! note
-    Another type of endpoints, *events*, [is coming soon](../roadmap.md).
-    Events will implement the [pub/sub architecture pattern][wiki:pubsub], allowing light clients and services to subscribe to events emitted by services.

-External applications may communicate with service endpoints via HTTP REST API, using JSON as the serialization format.
-Exonum facilitates middleware tasks for services, such as listening to HTTP requests, dispatching incoming transactions and read requests to an appropriate service, performing conversion to and from JSON, etc.

 Exonum services are Rust or Java modules that can be easily reused across Exonum projects.
 To use Java modules you should apply